-Envato Elements is a huge library of digital content at a surprisingly reasonable cost.
-Subscribers can use unlimited digital assets from Envato with generous commercial licenses.
-There are a couple things to watch out for though, so I’ll cover everything you need to know before purchasing an Envato Elements subscription.
+Envato Elements is a huge library of digital content at a surprisingly affordable cost.
+Subscribers get unlimited digital assets with generous commercial licenses.
+There are a few things to know before you purchase, so I’ll cover everything you need to know before signing up.

-I’ve been using Envato Elements for my YouTube channel, blog and client projects for over a year now.
-Digital content creators, bloggers, freelancers, designers, YouTubers or anyone promoting themselves or their business online should check them out.
+I’ve been using Envato Elements for my YouTube channel, blog and client projects for over two years now.
+Content creators, freelancers, designers or anyone promoting themselves or their business online could benefit from the service.

 I am not sponsored by Envato Elements, but this page does include affiliate links which pay a commission (at no additional cost to you).